kimdurante/gis-workshop-waml-template/content/assessment.md

 ## Assessment

-* Survey the contents of the data collection to check for things such as: type(s) of data, file sizes, total number of layers, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)
+* Survey the contents of the data collection to check for things such as: total number of layers, type(s) of data, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

+* Consider:
-* Consider: What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?
-Where they are located (geographic extent)?
-When were they published and also in what time period are they situated (temporal extent)?
-Who created and/or published the data?
-How often are the data updated (edition/version)?
-What are the access and use restrictions (rights)?
+  * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?
+  * Where they are located (geographic extent)?
+  * When were they published and also in what time period are they situated (temporal extent)?

-## Creating a Collection

-* All data layers must belong to at least one collection.
+  * Who created and/or published the data?
+  * How often are the data updated (edition/version)?
+  * What are the access and use restrictions (rights)?

 ### Determining Rights - Administrative Policy Objects